Dave Allan (racing driver)

 David Mark Allan (1 April 1965 – 3 July 2012) was a British racing driver and Honda test driver.
 He started his racing career in the National Saloon Car Championship with Synchro Motorsport which he was a key member of, driving a Honda Civic finishing 14th with 16 points.
-He drove in the series for another two years finishing 10th in 1999 and 14th in 2000 along with entering one race of the Belgian Procar in both years.
+He drove in the series for another two years finishing tenth in 1999 and 14th in 2000 along with entering one race of the Belgian Procar in both years.

-For 2001 he made the switch to the British Touring Car Championship driving a Honda Accord in the Production Class eventually finishing 12th in the championship, missing three rounds with Mark Lemmer driving in two.
-He made a late entry in 2002 racing alongside eventual Production champion James Kaye driving a Honda Civic Type-R. He was outraced by Kaye for most of the season finishing 9th in the championship.
+For 2001, Allen made the switch to the British Touring Car Championship driving a Honda Accord in the Production Class eventually finishing 12th in the championship, missing three rounds with Mark Lemmer driving in two.
+He made a late entry in 2002 racing alongside eventual Production champion James Kaye driving a Honda Civic Type-R. He was outraced by Kaye for most of the season finishing ninth in the championship.

-In 2011 he drove in the Dunlop Production GTN Championship driving a Honda Jazz.
+In 2011, Allen drove in the Dunlop Production GTN Championship driving a Honda Jazz.

-At about 11:30 on Tuesday 3 July, he was killed when the car he was testing at Millbrook Proving Ground lost control and rolled several times.
+At about 11:30 on Tuesday 3 July, Allen was killed when the car he was testing at Millbrook Proving Ground lost control and rolled several times.